Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity: Reluctant Transfer Learning in l1 -Penalized Regressions

-\textbf{Remark.} Condition \eqref{eqn:noise} is a margin type condition, which measures the difference in mean outcomes between the optimal action(s) and the best suboptimal action(s) at $\bb O_t$.
+\textbf{Remarks.} \begin{itemize} \item[1.]
+Condition \eqref{eqn:noise} is a margin type condition, which measures the difference in mean outcomes between the optimal action(s) and the best suboptimal action(s) at $\bb O_t$.
 Condition \eqref{eqn:noise} always holds for all $\epsilon > 0$ for $C = 1$ and $\eta = 0$.
-See \citet{qian2011performance} for discussion of this condition.
+See \citet{qian2011performance} for discussion of this condition. \item[2.]
+The first term in the regret bound in \eqref{ub} is called the approximation error, and the second term is the estimation error, which provides the convergence rate.
+In addition, if $Q_t^o = \bb\Phi_t^\T \bb{\beta}_t^*$, the inequality \eqref{ub} implies that $V(\bb{\pi}_t^o) - V(\bb{\hat{\pi}}_t) \leq O_P [ ( p/\min(n_t, n_s) ) ]^{(1+\eta)/(2+\eta)}$. \end{itemize}